CannabisPlanner/Cannabis-Planner/README.md

 ---

-## 📄 License
+## 🔒 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Copyright (c) 2026.
+All rights reserved.
+Copying, modifying, and selling this code for commercial purposes is strictly prohibited without the explicit permission of the author.